Category: Time Tracking Tools

 Quick rules

-- Pick ActivityWatch if you want local offline tracking with no accounts.
+- Choose ActivityWatch if you want local capture without account upkeep.

 FAQs